-- 8. Tighten the drive chain adjusting nuts lightly, then hold the adjusting nuts and tighten the lock nuts. - 9.
+- 7. Tighten the drive chain adjusting bolts lightly. - 8.
 Recheck drive chain slack.

 If a torque wrench was not used for installation, see your dealer as soon as possible to verify proper assembly.
 Improper assembly may lead to loss of braking capacity.